EMBL-EBI-TSI/ansible-ebi-owncloud/README.md

 Multiple owncloud servers can be installed and configured.
 Only the first server in the list will be responsible for configuring the database and other options that depend on the `occ` command line tool.

+A custom theme can be optionally deployed to the application servers from a git repository.
+Use `owncloud_theme_name` to specify the name of the folder inside the themes directory and `owncloud_theme_repo` to point to the git repository with the theme code.

 Requirements
 ------------
 See `meta/main.yml`.